aeron34/tech_demo/README.md

 # tech_demo

-## Showcasing my skills in creating a website with ecommerce functionality
+## Showcasing my HTML5, CSS3 skills in creating a website with Mail Chimp functionality